 A few days before Christmas, I was at the airport, going back for the holidays and reading the local newspaper.
 On the job advertisements page, a newly founded school was offering an ongoing position to a qualified Italian teacher.
 As soon as I arrived at my mother’s in Italy, I applied with my Immigration Lawyer’s assistance.
 I had two interviews over the phone with the Principal and was given the position, which later became a sponsorship.

 The following step was buying a car, as the college was not reachable by public transport.
 Two months earlier, in October, I had started practicing Falun Dafa, an ancient Chinese cultivation way of mind, body, and soul based on Truth, Compassion, and Forbearance, and through it, I had made some new friends.
-One of them, whom I am deeply grateful to, helped me to purchase a used station wagon online, which I picked up on my return in Melbourne.
-I still recall my first time driving on the left hand-side, the absolutely strange and funny perception of the car, but also the feelings of freedom, hope, and accomplishment in my heart.
+One of them, to whom I am deeply grateful, helped me to purchase a used station wagon online, which I picked up on my return to Melbourne.
+I still recall my first time driving on the left-hand side, the absolutely strange and funny perception of the car, but also the feelings of freedom, hope, and accomplishment in my heart.

 Two days later, I started teaching in a brand new Catholic school, where other than teaching, I was able to contribute in numerous ways.
 We were only 16 staff and we all worked together to build the college and the community.
 I later became the Language Coordinator.
 It was the beginning of many new adventures, my spiritual evolution, and my journey toward becoming an Australian citizen.

-On this path, I have met amazing people, made beautiful friends, had great experiences, organized trips and exchanges between Italy and Australia, assisted young people in their development and watched them grow, fell many times and stood up stronger, but most of all, I learned — every day.
+On this path, I have met amazing people, made beautiful friends, had great experiences, organized trips and exchanges between Italy and Australia, assisted young people in their development, and watched them grow, fall many times, and stand up stronger, but most of all, I learned — every day.
 The most important achievement is that I have improved as a human being and I know it will be an ongoing process, until my last day on this Earth.